 What you need to keep in mind when developing your Major Donor fundraising plan

 - Donors are just people like you that want to make a difference.

 - Projects must have strong outputs and represent good value for money.

-- Charities need to produce evidence that their work is effective and can be held to account
+- Charities need to produce evidence that their work is effective.

 - Donors understand projects are not always successful.

 - Donors hate surprises.
-If something is running over budget or there is likely to be a major change in strategy then tell the donor at the earliest possible opportunity.
+If something is running over budget tell the donor.

-- Donors are not just making a donation they are making an investment in the organisation.
+- Donors are not just making a donation they are making an investment.